vinay13091993/docker-influxdb-to-s3/readme.txt

 *.
 To start a docker image
 	docker run

 *.
-To get inside a docker image
+To get inside a docker container
 	docker exec -i -t <containerId> bash

 *.
-To kill a docker image
+To kill a docker ps
 	docker kill <containerId>

+*.
+To remove a docker image
+	docker rmi <imageId>

+*.
+To remove a docker ps
+	docker rm <containerId>

+*.
+To build an image in current folder
+	docker build -t influxdb-to-s3 .

+*.
+To tag your build
+	docker tag influxdb-to-s3 vinayk10/influxdb-to-s3

+*.
+To push a build
+	docker push vinayk10/influxdb-to-s3

+* To pull a docker image
+	docker pull vinayk10/influxdb-to-s3